 If you’re reading this, then there’s are good chance you have either booked your Trip to Morocco or you’re seriously considering going.
 Either way, you’re moving closer to an adventure of a lifetime!
 You’ve come to the right place to learn more and when you reserve your vacation with us, you are in good hands.

 You won’t find a more comprehensive guide out there on how to prepare for and what to expect in Morocco.
 I’ve literally poured all my knowledge (and then some!) into this guide because just like you, I was both excited about going to Morocco but also very anxious and probably a bit paranoid too.

 You’re undoubtedly familiar with many of the dozens of reasons to visit Morocco, including the culture, sights, sounds, tastes, shopping, and sightseeing.
-One of the reasons Morocco is a good place to visit is its varied geography!
-Morocco doesn’t just have paradise beaches and sweeping expanses of desert, it also has mountains!
-Morocco has two major mountain ranges, the Rif Mountains in the north and the Atlas Mountains stretching through the middle of the country
+One of the more unknown reasons Morocco is such a great place to visit is its varied geography!
+Morocco doesn’t just have rugged coastline, fascinating cities, tranquil beaches and sweeping expanses of desert.
+It also has two major mountain ranges, the Rif Mountains in the north and the Atlas Mountains stretching through the middle of the country.

-When you start shopping think about the item first.
-If it’s a large purchase like a rug, lighting fixtures, or authentic jewelry these all have a high mark-up rate.
+When you start shopping, first think about the item.
+Large purchases like a rug, lighting fixtures, or authentic jewelry have a high mark-up rate.
 Smaller items like baskets, clothing, or leather goods have a lower markup.
 Bargain accordingly and while you should never pay the first price given, remember its more fun to have a positive experience than to haggle and debate over prices down to the last DH.
 Other tips include: Never act too interested in something and always pay in cash.

 When you’re walking through the markets, be careful when taking photos of people and shops.
 Unless you are purchasing something, they may get angry at you and even demand money for the photos.
 Remember it’s good to first establish a price before taking a photo.